Pelion walking holiday in Greece

 2. Arcturos - The Society for the Protection of Wildlife in Greece (with current emphasis on the Brown Bear and Wolf).

-For 2016 & 2017 they plan to donate a percentage of the tour price to maintain ancient paths in the Zagoria area (Vikos National Park) and Pelion.
+A donation of a percentage of the tour price is used to maintain ancient paths in the Zagoria area (Vikos National Park) and the Calderimi (stone paths) in Pelion.

 We ask all our customers to respect the fragile mountain environment by, for example, taking their litter away with them.
 All our trips are either in very small groups or tailor made for individuals to minimise the impact of large groups on this mountain region.